TOD Studies and Projects

 The Metro Transit TOD Office partnered with Regional Policy and Research at the Metropolitan Council to create a comprehensive study of development along Light Rail and Bus Rapid Transit in the Twin Cities Region.
-Tracking residential, commercial, and public/institutional development, this study outlines both where development occurred from 2003-2016 as well as where new development is planned.
-The study is expected to be released in November 2017.
+Tracking residential, commercial, and public/institutional development, this study outlines both where development occurred from 2003-2017 as well as where new development is planned.
+The study is expected to be released in mid-2018.

 Towerside District Parking Framework

 The Towerside District Parking Framework study was conceived to develop district parking recommendations for the Towerside Innovation District that will also serve as a case study for regional partners interested in exploring the establishment of their own district parking system.
 The study was led by SRF Consulting Group and Nelson\Nygaard and engaged representatives of the Prospect Park Partnership, University of Minnesota, City of Saint Paul, City of Minneapolis and Metro Transit.
 The study was completed in summer 2016.

 > Access a Parking District presentation of best practices and local examples or a FAQ about Parking Districts

 In partnership with Wilder Research, the TOD Office studied the location of child care facilities in relation to Metro Transit’s high-frequency service network.
 The study was funded through an internal Metropolitan Council equity grant program, which was created to investigate and promote new ways of advancing equity in the region.
 In addition to mapping child care facilities within walking distance of transit, the Transit-Accessible Child Care Study also included a survey of parents who use transit with their children.
 The study was completed in summer 2016.